monsoonmaelstrom/book2/book2.md

 “He said something about meeting Peter and Alex.”

 Fuck.
 I try my ring for Alex and similarly get no response.
-Almost definitely my mother or Iverson then.
-All three of them pretty much rules out any other possibility being the cause.
+Almost certainly my mother or Iverson then.
+The fact that all three of them seem to be missing pretty much rules out any other possibility being the cause.
 My money is on Iverson.

 “I need you to go get Giorgi and Gavin,” I tell Henry.
 “And Davy, if you can.
 Meet us at Reese’s churro shop at two.
 Davy or Giorgi will know where it is.”
-I don’t know for sure that Gavin and Giorgi have ever been there, but I’m pretty sure even if they haven’t, Giorgi will know where it is.
+I don’t know for sure that Gavin and Giorgi have ever been there, but I’m pretty sure even if they haven’t, Giorgi will still know where it is.
 “And it probably goes without saying, but make sure you’re not followed.”

-Like yesterday, the tenor of the conversations around us begins to change and people begin filing out of the cafeteria.
-Apparently they’re going to be starting soon.
+Like yesterday, the tenor of the conversations around us begin to change and people begin filing out of the cafeteria.
+Apparently, they’re going to be starting soon.

-“Well that’s our cue,” I say.
+“Well that’s our cue,” I remark.

 Henry nods, saying, “I’ll see you later.”